GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How does Gato GraphQL complement WP-CLI? =

-Gato GraphQL can help you query data from the WordPress database, which is then injected into a WP-CLI command.
+Gato GraphQL can help you query data from the WordPress database, which is then injected into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).
 Check out recipe [Complementing WP-CLI](http://localhost:8080/recipes/complementing-wp-cli/) for a thorough description on how to do it.

 = Can I fetch block data with Gato GraphQL? =